LoC-Path: Learning to Compress for Pathology Multimodal Large Language Models: Experiment

+\myparagraph{BRCA MIL Tasks.} We compared resampler with slide-level encoders \cite{ding2025titan,shaikovski2024prism,xu2024gigapath} on TCGA-BRCA with \textbf{patient-level} splits on (i) Stage classification (Stage~I vs.\ Others; unknown removed) and (ii) Vital Status (alive vs.\ deceased).
+Compared slide-level encoders use their default pretrained weights and settings.
+All methods use the same ABMIL head~\cite{ilse2018attention} with lr $10^{-4}$; encoders are frozen and only the head is trained, selecting checkpoints by best validation AUC.
+We additionally evaluate Cox survival using an ABMIL-style regression head trained with Cox partial log-likelihood and report C-index (selected by best validation C-index).
+Full dataset statistics and splits are in \suppsec{app:training_detail_eval}.

-For the visual question answering (VQA) tasks, we follow the approach of WSI-LLaVA~\cite{liang2025wsi} and categorize the tasks into four types: morphological analysis, diagnosis, treatment planning, and report generation.
-For open-ended questions, we evaluate performance using BLEU~\cite{papineni2002bleu}, WSI-Precision, and WSI-Relevance, while accuracy is used for closed-ended tasks.
-WSI-Precision and WSI-Relevance are LLM-based evaluation metrics, proposed in WSI-LLaVA~\cite{liang2025wsi}, with GPT-4o~\cite{hurst2024gpt} serving as the evaluator.
+\myparagraph{Evaluation Metrics.} For the visual question answering (VQA) tasks, we follow the approach of WSI-LLaVA~\cite{liang2025wsi} and categorize the tasks into four types: morphological analysis, diagnosis, treatment planning, and report generation.
+For open-ended questions, we evaluate performance using BLEU~\cite{papineni2002bleu}, WSI-Precision (WSI-P), and WSI-Relevance (WSI-R), while accuracy is used for closed-ended tasks.
+WSI-P and WSI-R are GPT-4o-based~\cite{hurst2024gpt} evaluation metrics, proposed in WSI-LLaVA~\cite{liang2025wsi}.
+We follow WSI-LLaVA~\cite{liang2025wsi}'s exact prompts and scoring rubric; details are in \suppsec{app:wsi_metrics}.
 To assess the effectiveness of our resampler and the quality of the slide-level latent representations, we use AUC~\cite{hanley1982meaning} and Accuracy~\cite{stork2001pattern} as the primary metrics for classification tasks.
-For the feature quality assessment from the resampler, we assess the latent attention coverage at $\tau{=}10^{-4}$ with $\mathbb{E}\big[\frac{1}{N}\sum_i \mathbf{1}\{\max_z p_z(i)>\tau\}\big]$, similar definition in Equ.~\ref{eq:cover} as well as the pairwise cosine similarity (diversity) between each latent code.
+For the feature quality assessment from the resampler, we assess the latent attention coverage at a fixed threshold $10^{-4}$ with $\mathbb{E}\big[\frac{1}{N_v}\sum_i \mathbf{1}\{\max_z p_z(i)>10^{-4}\}\big]$, where $\mathbb{E}[\cdot]$ denotes the mean over evaluation WSIs and $N_v$ is the number of valid tile tokens per WSI (with $u(i)=\max_z p_z(i)$ in Eq.~\ref{eq:cover}); we also report the pairwise cosine similarity (diversity) between latent codes.